-Like for silicon sensors, some characteristics of diamond sensors can be enhanced through a 3D geometry design, where electrodes penetrate the bulk perpendicular to the sensor surface.
-This approach offers significant advantages over the traditional planar geometry by shortening the path length of charge carriers and consequently decoupling material thickness (and thus the deposited charge) from the distance between the electrodes.
-By reducing this distance, the path length for charge carriers is shortened, enabling faster signal generation and lowering the likelihood of interactions with defects in the material.
-The geometry is schematized in Figure~\ref{fig:schematic-view} and a photography of a 3D diamond sensor is shown in Figure~\ref{fig:photo-sensor}.
+Similarly to the silicon sensors, the 3D geometry, where electrodes are perpendicular to the sensor surface, offers significant advantages over the traditional planar geometry.
+In this configuration, the drift length of charge carriers is substantially shorter with respect to the planar geometry, reducing the probability of charge trapping by radiation induced defects, and shortening the charge collection time, leading to faster signals.
+A sketch of a 3D electrode arrangement and a picture of a 3D diamond sensor are shown in Figure~\ref{fig:schematic-view} and Figure~\ref{fig:photo-sensor} respectively.

-The fabrication of 3D diamond sensors presents substantial challenges due to the high refractive index of diamond degrading the laser focus and because of the major resistance of the diamond bulk to laser-induced phase transitions.
-The transition from diamond to graphite within the bulk is complicated by differences in density between the two materials, leading to mechanical strain in the structure.
+The fabrication of 3D diamond sensors presents substantial challenges due to the high refractive index of diamond, which degrades the laser focus due to spherical aberration, and because of the major resistance of the diamond bulk to laser-induced phase transitions.
+The transition from diamond to graphite within the bulk is complicated by differences in density between the two materials, leading to mechanical strain in the crystal lattice.
 Despite these challenges, significant progress has been made.
 For instance, Salter \emph{et al.} demonstrated in 2017 that phase transitions in the diamond bulk occur through discrete nano-scale structural modifications aligned with the diagonals of the diamond lattice~\cite{salter2017high}.
-The electrical resistivity of these graphitized regions is influenced by random connections between conductive structures and is typically orders of magnitude lower than that of graphitized surfaces~\cite{Parrini:2012bI}.
+The electrical resistivity of these graphitized regions is influenced by random connections between conductive structures and is typically orders of magnitude higher than that of graphitized surfaces~\cite{Kononenko_2015}.